 Pay attention and don’t take the bait

-Be aware when NLP is being used to bend your mind toward a certain opinion or an action like a sale.
+A con artist will attempt to bend your mind toward an opinion or action like a sale.

-If you feel someone is using NLP, untowardly, ask yourself these questions:
+If you feel you are being conned ask yourself these questions:

-- Am I being manipulated by what they are saying?
+- Am I being manipulated by what is being said?

 - Can I get the same or better results elsewhere?